OuniAbir/recipes-book-front-angular/README.md

 # Recipes Book application
 Recipes Book application built using Spring Boot v2.4, Spring Security with JPA Authentication, Spring Data JPA with MySQL -  You can find the backend source code here : https://github.com/OuniAbir/recipe-book-back-spring

-The frontend is built using Angular v11.
+The frontend is built using Angular v10.

+main branch : for dev.

+master branch : for deploy on heroku.

 # Deploy

-The Application Deploy Link : currently still Working on the Deploy
+The Application is deployed on Heroku - Deploy Link : https://recipe-book-front-angular.herokuapp.com/

+For Login you can use those credentials :

+name : Guest
+password : Guest

 Link to code :